yogeshrnaik/misc_samples/WAR Game/readme.md

 3. Implement Token object and arrays.
 4 marks
 5. The battle square logic and the end game logic.
-2 marks Submission ï
+2 marks Submission
+‚Ä¢
 Due date Friday 11, June 2004.
-ï Late assignments will be penalised 2 marks per day Submit the assignment only in an electronic formóthe java source code and the class files. ï Email your assignment to Dr J Szajman scm5800@melba.vu.edu.au.
+‚Ä¢ Late assignments will be penalised 2 marks per day Submit the assignment only in an electronic form‚Äîthe java source code and the class files.
+‚Ä¢ Email your assignment to Dr J Szajman scm5800@melba.vu.edu.au.
 All emails will be acknowledged within two working days.
-If you did not receive the acknowledgment within two working days, please resend the assignment. ï Submit only the final version of the assignment.
-Subsequent emails with the updated files will be ignored. ï The email must include the following information.
+If you did not receive the acknowledgment within two working days, please resend the assignment.
+‚Ä¢ Submit only the final version of the assignment.
+Subsequent emails with the updated files will be ignored.
+‚Ä¢ The email must include the following information.
 Failure to supply the requested information may result in a failure.
 ID, last and first name,
 subject code
 course code
-tutorís name.
+tutor‚Äôs name.
-ï All attached files must also have comment lines with the above information.
+‚Ä¢ All attached files must also have comment lines with the above information.